What is CAIPE?

 At CAIPE we aim to……

-- promote and develop interprofessional education and learning through all our members
+- promote and develop interprofessional education, learning, practice and research through all our members

-- collaborate with like-minded individuals and organisations nationally and globally in interprofessional education, learning and practice
+- collaborate with like-minded individuals and organisations nationally and globally in interprofessional education, learning, research and practice

 - foster collaborative accountability

-- collaborate with National Stakeholders, Statutory, Professional and Regulatory Bodies in the promotion and development of IPE/IPL
+- collaborate with national stakeholders, statutory, professional and regulatory bodies in the promotion and development of interprofessional education, learning, research and practice

 - act as an independent ‘think tank’ to improve collaborative practice and thereby the quality of service provision by the professions learning and working together

-- be a national and international authorative voice on IPE/IPL in both academia and the workplace.
+- be a national and international authorative voice on interprofessional education in both academia and the workplace.

 - provide information and advice through national and international activities and publications, corporate forums and workshops.